 Budget of Expenditures and Sources of Financing (BESF).
-A document which reflects the annual program of estimated expenditures of the NG accompanied by an estimate of expected of financing, which sources constitutionally mandated to be submitted by the executive branch to the legislature to support the National Budget proposal.
+A document which reflects the annual program of estimated expenditures of the NG accompanied by an estimate of expected financing, which is sources of be constitutionally mandated to submitted by the executive branch to the legislature to support the National Budget proposal.